 Code reviews are an essential part of software development.
-To be good at the craft, we should be able to review the craftsmanship of others.
-The more you read, the better you write; the more code you review, the better you code.
+To be good at the craft, we must be able to review the craftsmanship of others.
+The more books you read, the better you write; the more code you review, the better you code.

 In this post, I’ll be sharing a 12-item code review checklist.
-This is a breadth-first traversal, not depth; each item is presented at an extremely high-level and deserves more of your attention.
+This is a breadth-first traversal; each item is presented at an extremely high-level and deserves more of your attention.

 #1—Does the code work?

 - Take your time and understand the implementation.
 This is a basic pre-requisite before you review any code.

 - Don’t assume the code works out of the box!

 - If you think you found a bug, there’s probably a bug.